Preludes to Rhapsodie

 Prelude #1: The Circle

-The dancers' movements unfold in ambulatory fashion on the public space before concentrating around a small circle of spectators.
+The dancers' movements unfold in ambulatory fashion to form a big circle on the public space.
 The circle represents the cycles of nature.
 It evokes ritual, a spirit of communion, unity.
 Prelude #1 reconsiders the notion of ritual in a context where the very idea of people gathering together is being called into question.

 Prelude #2: The Square